The recession is hitting many lawyers hard, according to a National Law Journal article, especially young attorneys with heavy student debt.

 The article reports that assistance programs across the country are witnessing a marked increase in demand for their services as the economy continues its downward slide.
+The directors of these programs think that the economy, if not the

 The article comes in the wake of the suicide of Mark Levy, a Kilpatrick Stockton attorney who had recently been laid off at the firm.